zebulon2/dataserver/Installation-Instructions-for-Debian-Wheezy.md

 `host.domain.tld` should be the same as in your SSL certificate.
 If you use a self signed certificate the SSL validation must be deactivated.
 `$SYNC_DOMAIN` should just contain `sync`.
 It does not need to be a valid resolvable domain name.
 If you set `$AUTH_SALT` be sure to prepend this string to the user passwords before hashing.
+`$BASE_URI` must be "http://zotero.org/" as it is used for relations and hardcoded in a few places in the dataserver.
+The zotero client may also require this to be set to "http://zotero.org/".

     <?
     class Z_CONFIG {